 Age Requirement: You must be 18 years or older to foster.
-If you live at home you must bring a parent or head of the household with you to the training, and they must also complete paperwork to become a foster parent.
+If you live at home, you must bring a parent or head of the household with you to the training, and they must also complete paperwork to become a foster.

-Physical requirement: You must be able to transport animals to and from the center for vet care as needed.
+Physical requirement: You must be able to transport animals to and from the center for veterinary care as needed.

 Required training: Volunteer Orientation and Foster Care training